keneek/cs-grub/README.md

 # 🌮 Web3 Grub for Developers
-Excellent information, articles, tools, and other resources for building web3 applications.
+Excellent information, articles, tools, and other resources for building web3 applications for [Substrate](https://substrate.io/).
+A few other useful links related to web3 in general.

 If you are just starting this journey, **be prepared to learn [Rust](https://www.rust-lang.org/)**.
-If writing for ETH smart contracts, then you should also study [Solidity](https://docs.soliditylang.org/en/v0.8.12/).
-If writing a new blockchain as a stand alone application or as part of the [Polkadot](https://polkadot.network) network, then you will need to spend time learning [Substrate](https://substrate.io/) framework.
+You will spend a lot of time learning [Substrate](https://substrate.io/) framework which is all written in Rust.

 Below is a list of resources I've used to learn the fundamentals for each of the topics.